mozilla/firefox-translations-training/README.md

 We use fast translation engine [Marian](https://marian-nmt.github.io).

-You can find more details for the pipeline steps in the [documentation](docs/pipeline-steps.md).
+You can find more details about the pipeline steps in the [documentation](docs/pipeline-steps.md).

 ## Orchestrators